Design-Computing/Design-Computing.github.io/md/week1.md

 Have a play with [trinket.io](https://hourofpython.trinket.io/from-blocks-to-code-with-trinket#/blocks/dragging-and-dropping) , follow the tutorial, or just try making the first letter of your name with a turtle, or even both!

+Put a link to your trinket results into your lab book (readme.md file).

 ### Homework

 - Make sure that you have your dev environment set up.